IndigoBeetle/KwyllDocs/docs/logic/nodes/set_variable.md

   will use the value provided on the input port.

 *Variable*
-: A dropdown listing the defined variables associated with the current logic graph.
+: A dropdown listing the defined variable names on the current logic graph.